Ollie Edwards videos don’t usually stay up for long on the public domain so, this is worth watching quickly before it washes downstream !

 indeed, seen dry, the bug and yarn don’t seem so special and we’ll probably wonder why in the world it would be worth the trouble and money to hunt down this wool but the real magic happens and doubts disappear when we see it wet. the fish most certainly think it’s special.

-always a bit dismayed by conflicting emotions and the ensuing decision making process of wanting to slap him upside the head and also show him my deepest respect, watching Edwards tie and fish is regardless, always a treat. most of his film excerpts don’t stay for long on the open net so if anything, it’s well worth checking out his by-the-book renditions and tutorials for two of Sawyer’s infamous flies: the Killer Bug and the Pheasant Tail Nymph. pushing the geek even further, Ollie goes to Sawyer’s chalkstream home waters where these flies where developed, manages to stand in the exact boot imprints of ‘The Master‘ in the riverbed of said waters (notice the quivering voice) and well, fishes.
+always a bit dismayed by conflicting emotions and the ensuing decision making process of wanting to slap him upside the head and also show him my deepest respect, watching Edwards tie and fish is regardless, always a treat. most of his film excerpts don’t stay for long on the open net so if anything, it’s well worth checking out his by-the-book renditions and tutorials for one of Sawyer’s infamous flies: the Pheasant Tail Nymph. enjoy !

 my first reaction was “oh my……” , but on second look (and third and forth etc, etc) what comes out is a fly that is pretty uniquely designed around strong trigger/attractor points and that makes it stand out not only to the fish but also from the average dry fly lot.